horkenw/personalBlogResource/source/_posts/urloruri.md

 Normally I use to call it URL for all of the link address, but now I know that there has some different concepts for them, and after I search and browsing on Google, here is some exact define for it all.

-I split it to three part,
+I found some definition about it on either Wikipedia or some people blog,

 ## URI (Uniform Resource Identifier):